Being 'bad' at your craft

 Back

-There are so many movies where you watch an actor and think, “Wow, that performance was horrible,” yet they still got the role and they’re still getting paid millions.
-So why shouldn’t you do the thing you want to do?
-I see content go viral all the time and catch myself thinking, “I can probably make that.”
+I see content go viral constantly and catch myself thinking, “I could probably make that.”
 And if I feel that way, why don’t I actually try?

 But don’t be a bad doctor lol